 On the topic of not delegating the corp, home, and mail TLDs, there was no consensus.
 Some felt they should all be permanently reserved, while others thought more discussion and evaluation was needed, and yet others disagreed with permanently reserving any of them.

-Several commenters mentioned that collisions happen all the time in .com and nothing is done about that, but there’s great scrutiny being given to a much smaller problem with collisions involving new gTLDs.
+Several commenters mentioned that collisions happened all the time in .com and nothing was done about that, but great scrutiny was being given to a much smaller problem with collisions involving new gTLDs.

-Verisign released preliminary public comments on the phase one draft report in late February 2014 and updated those comments on March 31.
-[91] [92] Verisign released an additional set of comments on the phase one draft report on April 21, 2014, in part to clarify the preliminary comments.
+Verisign released preliminary public comments on the phase one report draft in late February 2014 and updated those comments on March 31.
+[91] [92] Verisign released an additional set of comments on the phase one report draft on April 21, 2014, in part to clarify the preliminary comments.
 [93] [94] Topics of the Verisign comments included the following:

 Verisign did not find the expected elements of the Framework in the draft report; instead, the draft report focused on using controlled interruption when delegating new gTLDs, as if an undefined Framework were already being applied.

-Controlled interruption has not been tested.
-There are two scenarios where it may not succeed in notifying organizations of the impending change in name resolution.
-The first scenario is an “alternative path” delegation where someone queries for an SLD that isn’t on the blocking list.
-The second scenario involves use of the Web Proxy Auto-Discovery Protocol (WPAD).
+Controlled interruption had not been tested.
+There were two scenarios where it might not succeed in notifying organizations of an impending change in name resolution.
+The first scenario was an “alternative path” delegation where someone queries for an SLD that isn’t on the blocking list.
+The second scenario involved use of WPAD.
 Implementations of WPAD vary, and a non-recommended WPAD implementation might receive a controlled interruption reply, ignore it, and continue with its search list processing.

 “There is therefore a reasonable case to be made, at least for some new gTLDs and SLDs, that the controlled interruption should be done more selectively.”
-Verisign terms this “selective interruption” and says it “requires careful qualitative analysis” to determine when it can be used instead of the broader controlled interruption.
-There are also some drawbacks to the selective interruption approach.
-Another alternative approach from other public commenters (United TLD, the New gTLD Applicant Group [NTAG], and the China Internet Network Information Center [CNNIC]) was to allow all SLDs in a new gTLD to be interrupted except for those SLDs that have already been delegated.
+Verisign termed this “selective interruption” and said it “requires careful qualitative analysis” to determine when it can be used instead of the broader controlled interruption.
+There were also some drawbacks to the selective interruption approach.
+Another alternative approach from other public commenters (United TLD, the NTAG, and the China Internet Network Information Center [CNNIC]) was to allow all SLDs in a new gTLD to be interrupted except for those SLDs that have already been delegated.

 Verisign was opposed to using external honeypots because of the likelihood of sensitive data inadvertently being leaked over unsecured networks (e.g., the Internet) to the honeypot.

-Expired registration name collisions (the term used in this NCAP Phase 1 report, not the JAS Global Advisors report or Verisign comments) are not actually a form of name collision.
+Expired registration name collisions (the term used in this NCAP Phase 1 report, not the JAS Global Advisors report or Verisign comments) were not actually a form of name collision.

 “If controlled interruption is adopted, the only way to get a better understanding of the appropriate period is by qualitative analysis of the effectiveness of the mitigation measure in practice.”

-JAS Global Advisors Phase One Final Report
+JAS Global Advisors Final Phase One Report

 Applicability: Duplicate name collisions, shortened name collisions, search list name collisions, re-registered name collisions